hashquark-io/blockchart/README.md

 ## Demo

-1. Clone the `linkedup` repository.
+1. Clone the `blockchart` repository.

-2. Change to the local `linkedup` working directory.
+2. Change to the local `blockchart` working directory.

     ```bash
-    cd linkedup
+    cd blockchart
     ```

 3. Install the required node modules (only needed the first time).